errors4s/errors4s-core/README.md

 // )
 ```

 `primaryErrorMessage` represents the unchanging context of the error.
-In order to generate a `NonEmptyString` (as opposed to an `Either[String, NonEmptyString]`) at compile time you have to provide a literal [[java.lang.String]] value, e.g. `"Failure During Parsing"`.
+In order to generate a `NonEmptyString` (as opposed to an `Either[String, NonEmptyString]`) at compile time you have to provide a literal `String` value, e.g. `"Failure During Parsing"`.
 An interpolated value will not work, e.g. `s"Parsing failure: ${value}"`.
 For providing more context specific information about the error you should use the `secondaryErrorMessages: List[String]` field.

-Since `Error` extends [[java.lang.Throwable]] we can interoperate with code which expects [[java.lang.Throwable]] with no issues.
+Since `Error` extends `Throwable` we can interoperate with code which expects `Throwable` with no issues.

 ```scala
 def adaptError(t: Throwable): RuntimeException =